Talking to the Pharmacist

 Many parents ask about allergic reactions.
-Tell your pharmacist exactly what allergies your child has and what medicines your child takes.
+Tell your pharmacist about any allergies your child has and what medicines your child takes.
 This will help the pharmacist prevent harmful drug reactions.

 When you get the medicine, always look at it carefully before you leave the pharmacy.
 Read the instructions to be sure you understand how to give it to your child.
 Even if the medicine is a refill, check to make sure the drug is the same size, color, and shape that you are used to getting.
 If anything doesn't look right, ask.